kilfour/QuickFuzzr/reference.md

 Configr<T>.With<TValue>(FuzzrOf<TValue> fuzzr, Func<TValue, FuzzrOf<Intent>> configrFactory)
 ```

-Applies configuration for type `T` based on a value produced by another fuzzr,
+Applies configuration for type `T` based on a value produced by another Fuzzr,
 allowing dynamic, data-dependent configuration inside LINQ chains.

 ### Configr.Primitive
-Registers a global default fuzzr for primitive types.
+Registers a global default Fuzzr for primitive types.
 Use this to override how QuickFuzzr generates built-in types across all automatically created objects.